sdr-enthusiasts/plane-alert-db/README.md

 in the eample above the #hashtags would be 'Air Ambo' and 'Choppa', and Tag2 will not be shown on the PA website.

+# Current Content

+- plane-alert-db.txt - The list of interesting aircaft, with tags and categories.
+- community-list.txt - Open list to add your suggestions to.
+These will be moved to the main list in time.

 # Description of Categories